PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining the PNG bias parameters for mass-selected halos

-To measure \fnl, we assume the {\it universality relation}, with $p=1$.
+We cannot constrain both \bp and \fnl simultaneously since they are perfectly degenerate.
+We can do so, however, by assuming the universality relation with $p=1$.
 In this way, we extract \fnl from our simulation results.
-If this relation does not describe accurately the \bp parameter, then we expect to recover biased values of \fnl.
-Hence, we are testing the validity of the \textit{universality relation}.
+If this relation does not accurately describe the \bp parameter, we expect to recover biased values of \fnl.
+Hence, we have tested the validity of the universality relation.

-In \autoref{fig:6_fnl_vs_m}, we compare the values of \fnl obtained in this way with the ones set in the initial conditions.
-For the three lightest bins the errorbars are enhanced.
-This is because for those bins $b_1 \sim 1$ and hence, the {\it universality relation} results in $b_\phi \sim 0$.

-When $b_1$ is different from $1$, \fnl can be adequately measured.
-The perturbations that favours a positive value of \fnl in the Gaussian simulation are also present in the non-Gaussian one.
-This is shown in blue symbols for the $f_{\rm NL} = 0$ simulation and in and orange symbols for the $f_{\rm NL} = 100$ simulation.